“Hugs can do great amounts of good — especially for children.” —Princess Diana

 4. Hugging makes one smarter

 Sensory touch during the initial years of life helps in healthier brain development among children.
-This is because touch is the first sensory stimulation in infants.
+It is because this positive touch is the first sensory stimulation in infants.
 When you hug your child, the skin-to-skin contact stimulates their brain and helps them experience the world around them (8).

 Studies conducted by child psychiatrists at the Washington University in St. Louis suggest that children nurtured early in life by their mothers have a larger hippocampus than those who were not nurtured well.
 The hippocampus is a brain structure that plays a crucial role in improving memory, learning, and stress response (9).
 With childhood being the age of rapid brain development, an occasional nurturing hug would do wonders for your child’s growth and development.

 5. Hugging boosts confidence

 Hugging implies a loving and caring atmosphere within the family, especially for the children.
 This ultimately helps them develop an optimistic outlook towards life and improves their confidence and self-worth.

 6. Hugging is a stress buster